zh1huang/tp/docs/DeveloperGuide.md

 * has a need to manage inventories & finances of small scaled book stores
 * prefers to operate the store by themselves without additional hires
-* prefers typing over clicking on GUI applications
+* prefers typing to clicking on GUI applications
 * ability to type fast
 * comfortable with command line applications
 * does not mind the plain output from command line applications